Haeata-Ash/hanky/README.md

 ## Command Line Usage

-Hanki can be used out of the box as a command line application.
-If running your own hanki script, omit the `-m` seen in the below examples.
+Hanky can be used out of the box as a command line application.
+If running your own hanky script, omit the `-m` seen in the below examples.

 ### Recursively load decks from files in a folder

 Recursively load all csv files as decks of cards using the 'basic' anki model/note type.
 The relative path from the specified folder will be used as the deck name.

-`python3 -m hanki load "basic" "~/french/" "*.csv" -r`
+`python3 -m hanky load "basic" "~/french/" "*.csv" -r`

 For example, given the following folder structure:
 ```